All Episodes

 And you have to admit there's nobody better than me to do that.

-Here's Jack in Columbia, South Carolina, as we head back to the phones, Rush Limbaugh with uh half my brain tied behind my back, just to make it fair.
+As we head back to the phones, Rush Limbaugh with half my brain tied behind my back, just to make it fair.

-Jack High, great to have you here.
+Jack Hyde, great to have you here.

 Hey, good afternoon, Rush.

-I um been thinking about this whole Patriots thing, and I'm perplexed with the media's reaction.
+I've been thinking about this whole Patriots thing, and I'm perplexed with the media's reaction.

-Um they're up in arms with the cheating, the cheating, the cheating.
+They're up in arms with the cheating, the cheating, the cheating.

-This remember the leaders of Iran have called President Obama a monkey.
+This remember, the leaders of Iran have called President Obama a monkey.

 So where is the outrage?